 Ultimately, the best way to improve transaction throughput is to find a way to compromise between the different trade-offs.
 This can be done by increasing the size of blocks, increasing the number of transactions per block, or decreasing the number of confirmations that are required for a transaction to be considered valid.
 However, any changes that are made to improve transaction throughput will come with a trade-off between speed and security.

-Ethereum, given its leadership and dominance in the layer 1 sector, has the highest transaction fees by far.
-It’s not comparable to the other leading Proof of Stake chains like Binance, Cardano, Solana, Avalanche, Algorand, and Internet Computer as many crypto users choose Ethereum as their blockchain of choice.
-Please note that all these transaction fees pictured above may vary in price a bit as cryptocurrency markets are open 24/7 and prices are constantly fluctuating.
+The Ethereum blockchain, given its leadership and dominance in the smart contracts (layer 1) sector with , has the highest transaction fees by far.
+It’s not comparable to the other leading Proof of Stake chains like Binance, Cardano, Solana, Avalanche, Algorand, and Internet Computer as many crypto users choose bitcoin or Ethereum as their blockchain of choice.
+Please note that all these transaction fees pictured above may vary in price a bit as cryptocurrency markets are open 24/7 and prices of bitcoin are constantly fluctuating.

-Ethereum, Binance Smart Chain, Cardano, and Avalanche all have fluctuating transaction fees; the fees are comprised of a base fee along with additional fees based on block demand.
+Ethereum, Binance Smart Chain, Cardano, and Avalanche all have fluctuating transaction fees; the fees are comprised of two lower fees as a base fee along with additional fees paid based on block demand.
 The cryptos with fixed transaction fees are Solana, Algorand, and Internet Computer.
 Algorand’s transaction fees are set to 0.001 ALGO and ICP’s transaction fees are fixed at 0.0001 ICP.
-Both chains’ teams stated they would reduce the fixed transaction fee if there was a substantial increase in the market, rendering the chain unusable by being priced out.
+Both chains’ teams stated they would reduce the fixed transaction fee if there was a substantial increase gas fees in the market, rendering the chain unusable by being priced out.

 Block finality is the property that allows a blockchain to be immutable.
 In order for a block to be added to the blockchain, it must be validated by the majority of the nodes in the network.
 Once it is added, it is final and can’t be changed.
 This makes the blockchain tamper-proof and ensures that the data is not tampered with.